 Kate again carried the Jenny Packham 'Casa' clutch rendered in red pony hair (stock photo only available in blue).

-The Duchess debuted a a new pair of statement earrings which have not been identified.
+The Duchess debuted a a new pair of statement earrings.

 To mark Anti Bullying Week, The Duke and Duchess of Cambridge visited the BBC headquarters in London today to see the work the national broadcaster is doing as a key member of Prince William's Taskforce on the Prevention of Cyberbullying.

 Kate was in a familiar frock.

 She wore a teal Emilia Wickstead pleated coatdress which she debuted in New Zealand during the 2014 royal tour, and wore again in December 2015 for a visit to an Action on Addiction Centre.